 Demonstrations (demos) are broad-based, general demonstrations of medieval or renaissance culture.
-They have a wider audience than a class/collelgium (demonstrations may be at schools, fairs, libraries, and so on).
-These do not require 10 to sign in to earn the DI, or DP.
-This is added as clarification.
-Fairs are often a long distance and finances and/or work schedules do not permit many members to attend.
-School demos are usually held during the mundane work week and many members cannot attend a daytime demo.
-We do not want to penalize those who do travel, attend and work these demos.
+They have a wider audience than a class/collegium (demonstrations may be at schools, fairs, libraries, and so on).
+These do not require 10 to sign in to earn the DI or DP.

-Demos must meet all the requirements for an official event, Remove the rest of this as it should not apply plus:
+Demos must meet all the requirements for an official event.